Moath500/skyward-matlab-rocket-simulator/README.md

 * Launchpad data (height, inclination)
 * Geometry, mass, aerodyanmic properties (length, mass, moments of inertia, reference surface etc..)
 * Motor data
-* Wind model to be used (constant wind or hwsm wind model)
+* Wind model to be used (constant wind or atmoshwm wind model)
 * Integration options
 * Type of simulation to be performed (ascend phase + parachute descend, ballistic, stochastic, parachute failure etc..)
 * Plot settings

-The simulation is then started running `start_simulation.m` according to the input settings
+The appropriate simulation is then started running `start_simulation.m`,based on the settings specified

 ## Types of simulation
 The standard simulation is a 6 d.o.f. dynamics in the ascend phase and 3 d.o.f. descent with a parachute.
 However it is possible to simulate the descend phase using a 6 d.o.f. dynamics for a ballistic flight or in the case of the parachute failure. <br/>